skurhse/trans-hotlines/README.rst

 --------------------

 `Trans Lifeline Hotline`_
-  USA, Canada - Guaranteed operators from 5pm–1am ET.
+  US, CAN - Guaranteed operators from 5pm–1am ET.

   Peer support phone service run by trans people for our trans and questioning peers.